Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 where K e – export quota;

-If K e >1, this may be due to significant re-exports.
+If K e >1, this may be associated with significant re-exports.

 Import quota: